JohnPaulinePineda/Portfolio_Project_56/docs/index.md

 5. The **Complex CNN Model With Dropout and Batch Normalization Regularization** was selected as the final model as it performed better than the competing model.
 6. While the classification results have been sufficiently high, the current study can be further extended to achieve optimal model performance through the following:
     * Leverage pre-trained models that have been trained on large datasets to improve performance
-    * Conduct model hyperparameter tuning given sufficient analysis time and higher computing power
+    * Conduct further model hyperparameter tuning given sufficient analysis time and higher computing power
     * Formulate deeper neural network architectures to better capture spatial hierarchies and features in the input images
-    * Apply various techniques to interpret the CNN models by understanding and visualizing the features and decisions made at each layer
+    * Apply other more advanced techniques to interpret the CNN models by understanding and visualizing the features and decisions made at each layer
     * Consider an imbalanced dataset and apply remedial measures to address unbalanced classification to accurately reflect real-world scenario